sensor-dream/APIVOF/guidelines/list-info/y-packs-in-system-fedora-34.md

 <summary>yamllint</summary>

 ```
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : A linter for YAML files
+Short desc    : A linter for YAML files
 URL          : https://github.com/adrienverge/yamllint
-Лицензия     : GPLv3+
+License      : GPLv3+
-Описание     : A linter for YAML files.
+Descript     : A linter for YAML files.
              :
              : yamllint does not only check for syntax validity, but for weirdnesses like key
              : repetition and cosmetic problems such as lines length, trailing spaces,